NREL/EnergyPlus/design/FY2022/NFP-InitialRulesetModelDescription.md

 ## Design Document ##

+The following describes the design:

-A new Python utility will be created separate from EnergyPlus that can eventually be packaged with the EnergyPlus installer.
+ - A new Python utility will be created separate from EnergyPlus that can eventually be packaged with the EnergyPlus installer.
 It will be developed in its own repository but eventually this may be merged or linked from the EnergyPlus repository.

-The new Python utility will read the JSON files that EnergyPlus produces when the output:JSON input object is used as the primary source of information.
+ - The new Python utility will read the JSON files that EnergyPlus produces when the output:JSON input object is used as the primary source of information.
 As a secondary source of information, the epJSON input file will be read.
 It is possible that the EIO file will be read as part of this effort.

-The Ruleset Model Description (RMD) format will be produced by the utilty and is also a JSON format.
-Verification that the  RMD output produced by the new utility is consistent with the RMD schema will be performed by using the jsonschema Python library "validate" method.
-The PathLib library is expected to be used for accessing files.
-The unittest library is expected to be used for providing unit testing.
+ - The Ruleset Model Description (RMD) format will be produced by the utility and is also a JSON format.

+ - Verification that the RMD output produced by the new utility is consistent with the RMD schema will be performed by using the jsonschema Python library "validate" method.

+ - The PathLib library is expected to be used for accessing files.

+ - The unittest library is expected to be used for providing unit testing.
 The goal is to have tests for almost all of the methods.

-At this point no changes to EnergyPlus are expected as part of this but issues may be added for features that are not working or are needed.
+ - At this point no changes to EnergyPlus are expected as part of this but issues may be added for features that are not working or are needed.
 For example, #9419 was added due to the initialization summary not being produced in the output:JSON file.

-Only a subset of data groups from the RMD schema will be generated and only data elements that are most direct will be implemented.
+ - Only a subset of data groups from the RMD schema will be generated and only data elements that are most direct will be implemented.
 This is expected to be the first step in an ongoing effort to fully implement the RMD schema as an output format.

 ## References ##